swapby/coinxswap/README.md

-# Developer's Guide with CoinXSwap
+# Developer's Guide CoinXSwap

-This document covers structure and its each component's description of CoinXSwap, ethereum based decentralized exchange.
+This document covers structure and description of its each component in CoinXSwap.
 ## Components
 1. Wallet